What is rape culture?

 Pornography is another contributor to the rape culture.
 It is nearly unavoidable, and it works its own power in desensitizing and dehumanizing sexuality.
 Pornography creates appetites that cannot be met through healthy married expression.
 Its victims find themselves with insatiable desires that increasingly demoralize them until they find themselves in the headlines as one of those “otherwise upstanding young men” who has done the unthinkable.
 Ironically, many people who decry the rape culture also decry the regulation of sexually explicit material.
 Even prime time television now displays the kinds of vulgarities that only a few years ago would have been created public outrage.
 The appetite for sexual degradation affects every part of life and helps create a culture that portrays women, children, and the innocent as sexual objects.

 Another factor in the discussion of rape culture is the sexually immoral lifestyle of the average American.
 It is easy to self-righteously denounce the existence of a rape culture, but it’s not so easy to acknowledge one’s contribution to it.
-A contradictory message is sent by many women: “I should be free to flaunt my sexuality in any way I choose, but everyone else must respond to my provocation in the way I choose in whatever moment I choose, even if I change my mind.”
-Often, the same women who demand the right to debase themselves publicly are outraged when men respond to the invitation.
-For example, a young woman goes to a party, knowing its reputation for illicit behavior.
-She gets drunk, takes her clothes off, dances naked on the table, and wakes up the next morning in a stranger’s bed.
-She then cries, “Rape!”
-Was she an innocent victim of a rape culture, or does she bear some responsibility for helping create an environment in which a rape culture can exist?
+A contradictory message is sent by society: “I should be free to flaunt my sexuality in any way I choose and have sex any time I want, but everyone else must respond to my provocation in the way I choose in whatever moment I choose.”
+Sometimes the same people who demand the right to debase themselves publicly are outraged when others respond in deplorable ways.
+It is not difficult to see how rape becomes more common in a society in which sex is a casual encounter.

 A rape culture will prevail any time people defy God’s moral standards and create their own.
 Some important questions should be asked in ascertaining a society’s descent into a rape culture: